-Name of Director Details Chen Yong Hua Wong Quee Quee, Jeffrey k.
-Whether he has been the subject of any current or past investigation or disciplinary proceedings, or has been reprimanded or issued any warning, by the Monetary Authority of Singapore or any other regulatory authority, exchange, professional body or government agency, whether in Singapore or elsewhere?
-No No Any prior experience as a Director of an issuer listed on the Exchange?
-Yes Yes If yes, please provide details of prior experience.
-GKE Corporation Limited GKE Corporation Limited Procurri Corporation Limited Rich Capital Holdings Limited Libra Group Limited GSS Energy Limited AsiaPhos Limited Katrina Group Ltd. If no, please state if the director has attended or will be attending training on the roles and responsibilities of a director of a listed issuer as prescribed by the Exchange.
-N.A.
-N.A.
+Name Name of Director Details Chen Yong Hua Wong Quee Quee, Jeffrey k.
+Whether he has been the subject of any current or parent investigation or disciplinal proceedings, or has been reprimanded or issued as warning, by the Moneta Authority of Singapore or an other regulatory authority exchange, professional body government agency, whether Singapore or elsewhere? st cy No Any prior experience as a Director of a issuer listed on the Exchange? n Yes Yes If yes, please provide details of priexperience.
+GKE Corporation Limited GKE Corporation Limited Procurri Corporation Limited Rich Capital Holdings Limited Libra Group Limited GSS Energy Limited AsiaPhos Limited Katrina Group Ltd. If no, please state if the director hattended or will be attending training on the roles and responsibilities of director of a listed issuer as prescribe by the Exchange. ng a N.A.